A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Counterfactual Analysis Using Game-Theoretic Models

 An alternative way of generating a prediction is to use the following:

-We call $\rho_G(A \mid w')$ the \bi{decomposition-based prediction from game $G$}.
-This prediction extrapolates the relation between $Y$ and $W$ in the pre-policy game to the post-policy game.
+We call $\rho_G(A \mid f(w))$ the \bi{decomposition-based prediction from game $G$}.
+When $f(w)$ is in the support of $W$, the last integral is equal to

+Hence, this prediction extrapolates the relation between $Y$ and $W$ in the pre-policy game to the post-policy game.

 In general, decomposition-based predictions do not coincide with equilibrium-based predictions in (\ref{rho fG}), when $\rho_G$ is not policy-invariant.
-The Online Appendix provides such an example in the context of an incomplete information analogue of Section \ref{subsubsec:simple1}.
 Our main result below presents a set of sufficient conditions under which the equilibrium-based predictions have upper and lower bounds that can be identified using only decomposition-based predictions.
+The bounds coincide when $f(W)$ is in the support of $W$.